SystangoTechnologies/Crashalert/README.md

 - searchText : To get the searched text on the `TextInput` component.(NOTE : While using `TextInput` component, you need to pass the `text` value in this field)
 - actionOn : To associate extra information related to the component used.

+## Known Issues

+If you experience the following issue in **android** while building the example app:

+`ENOENT: no such file or directory, open '/Users/macmini33/Desktop/demo/RNCrashExamples/android/app/build/intermediates/assets/debug/CodePushHash'`

+**Fix:** You need to create two (assets and debug) folders to the following path:

+`rootDir -> android -> app -> build -> intermediates -> assets -> debug`

 ## License